Mewo-js/core/README.md

-# huro.js
-huro.js core - core of huro.js for creating client side rendered web applications
-# core
+# Mewo.js core
+Core of Mewo.js, everything that is happening on the DOM